 - Request a speaker for your event by completing the Speaker Request form.

-- Check out the Iowa 529 Plans Fact Sheet to see total assets, total accounts, amount that's been withdrawn to pay for education and more across all of Iowa's 529 plans.
+- Check out the Iowa 529 Plans Fact Sheet (PDF) to see total assets, total accounts, amount that's been withdrawn to pay for education and more across all of Iowa's 529 plans.